Are you an international or local student? Are you an international or local student?

 Contact

-IRON CHEF INSPIRES STUDENTS IN WAGYU MASTERCLASS
+IRON CHEF INSPIRES STUDENTS IN NAGASAKI WAGYU MASTERCLASS

 Having the opportunity to see, touch, slice, cook and taste premium imported Nagasaki Wagyu Beef under the guidance of world-renowned Iron Chef Ikuei Arakane was a highlight of the Nagasaki Wagyu Masterclass and Tasting Reception.